 Carpet Gardening: Weaving Groundcovers into Low-Growing Art

-Using low-growing groundcovers to create a patchwork of color, texture, and shape in the garden—or carpet gardening—was the trend that resonated the most with me as I toured the show gardens at the Northwest Flower and Garden Show.
+Using low-growing groundcovers to create a patchwork of color, texture, and shape in the garden—AKA carpet gardening—was the trend that resonated the most with me as I toured the show gardens at the Northwest Flower and Garden Show in 2016.

 This striking feature garden, the Tiny Tetons created by Nature Perfect Landscape and Design, used plant carpeting to create the illusion of the meadow-like setting of Wyoming’s Grand Teton National Park.

-Many of the display gardens also created a tapestry of plants, intermixed with stone, to create a lovely, low-growing landscape without the use of lawn.
+Many of the display gardens also created a tapestry of plants intermixed with stone to create a lovely, low-growing landscape without the use of lawn.
 These photos are from Adam Gorski Landscapes show garden, Discovering Alaska.
 A variety of plant material, some native to Alaska, were used to create a depiction of a lowland meadow.
-The use of both river stones, boulders, and plants creates artistry through structure.
+The use of river stones, boulders, and plants creates artistry through structure.

-Designer and PlantsWoman, Susan Calhoun, created A World Away on Na Pali Coast, a tropical paradise that was lush and colorful.
+Designer and Plantswoman Susan Calhoun created A World Away on Na Pali Coast, a tropical paradise that was lush and colorful.
 Susan even did a seminar on carpet gardening.
 Be sure to visit her website, Plantswoman Design, for a summary of the talk.
-Look for Susan’s article, Keeping it Low, in Fine Gardening magazine this summer.
-I can’t wait to read it!
+Look for Susan’s article, Keeping it Low, in Fine Gardening magazine.

 This succulent and cactus garden shows another version, this time with water-wise landscaping.
 The garden pictured below, entitled Southwest Serenity, was created by the West Seattle Nursery to showcase warmth and natural beauty in drought-tolerant landscape design.